Matthew 27:46/Mark 15:34 – ‘Why have you forsaken me?’

 According to Hard Sayings of the Bible,

-‘this is the hardest of all the hard sayings.
+‘This is the hardest of all the hard sayings.
 It is the last articulate utterance of the crucified Jesus reported by Mark and Matthew; soon afterward, they say, with a loud cry (the content of which is not specified) he breathed his last.’

-According to the NBD, the very difficulty of this saying is the strongest argument for its authenticity.
+According to A. Gelston in the NBD, the very difficulty of this saying is the strongest argument for its authenticity.
 It is an unfathomable mystery.
 What we can say is that it is insufficient to account for it merely in terms of the intensity of the Lord’s human feeling, still less that it reveals the disappointment of his hope that in his extremity the Father would usher in the new age, or that he was merely reciting the Psalm as an act of devotion.
 We must understand it in the light of the NT doctrine of the atonement.
 Christ so identified himself with human sin that he endured separation from God (cf. Php 2:8; 2 Cor 5:21).

 Matthew Henry comments on the strangeness of this complaint: